githubtraining/community-contributors/README.md

 ### Contributing to a course

 Check out the [contributing guide](CONTRIBUTING.md) in this repository for more information on how you can contribute to these courses.

+The [course maintenance project board](https://github.com/orgs/githubtraining/projects/1) features open issues and pull requests.
+Look here if you want to contribute, but aren't sure where to start.
+The [contributing guide](CONTRIBUTING.md) also features details about how to interact with this project board.

 ### Contributing a new bot behavior